-Donald Trump Calls On Congress To Pass Bill With $1200 Stimulus Checks For Americans
+Donald Trump Calls On Congress To Pass Bill With $1,200 Stimulus Checks For Americans

 He tagged his Chief of Staff Mark Meadows, Mitch McConnell, Chuck Schumer, and Kevin McCarthy in the message.

-In the wake of the news, stocks began to rise again, as The Wall Street Journal reported.
-The Dow Jones Industrial Average climbed 430 points and the Nasdaq Composite was up 1.4%.
+In the wake of the news, the stock market began to rise, as reported by The Wall Street Journal.
+The Dow Jones Industrial Average climbed 430 points and the Nasdaq Composite was up 1.4 percent.
 Investors have been uncertain about whether the two parties would be able to come up with an agreement before the election on November 3.

 As The Inquisitr previously reported, the House and Senate have been negotiating for weeks over economic relief.
 After hearing about Trump’s initial tweets, Pelosi slammed his decision and called the administration in “complete disarray” and suggested that perhaps Trump’s treatment for the coronavirus, which includes dexamethasone, is impacting his cognitive performance.